badjivon/badjivon/README.md

 😄 Pronouns: He/Him

-⚛️ Currently learning React (the Epic React course by Kent.
-C. Dodds is incredible)
+⚛️ Currently learning React, Remix and Typescript

 🎮 Currently working on a basic gaming backlog tracker with React and Rails, using the react-rails gem and the RAWG api (DONE, now I guess I can add React to my resume)